 Accommodation - Standard Kumasi Hotel Accommodation

-An early start as we head back into the Upper Guinea Rainforest habitat where so many of Ghana’s sought-after special species are found.
 This morning we hope to see Tit and Green Hylias, Magpie Mannakin, Narina’s Trogon, Red-billed Dwarf and Black Dwarf Hornbills, African Grey and Brown-necked Parrots, Purple-throated Cuckoo-shrike, Black-throated Coucal, Golden-backed Weaver, African Piculet, Red-chested Owlet, Dusky Tit, Blue-headed Crested Flycatcher, Yellow-billed Barbet, Grey-headed and Red-tailed Bristlebills and the much sought after Yellow-footed Honeyguide.

 Accommodation - Standard New Tafo Accommodation

-There are some really special rare species here that are very difficult to see and if we are lucky as we sometimes are we may get a glimpse of Red-fronted Antpecker, Nimba Flycatcher, Crowned Eagle, Brownchested Alethe, Forest Scrub Robin and Lowland Akalat amongst others.
-After a wonderful day birding watching, we return to our guesthouse to freshen up before returning you to your pre-arranged location in Accra after a wonderful 9-day Ghana Birding, Culture and History Tour.
+There are some really rare species here that are difficult to see.
+If we're lucky we may get a glimpse of Red-fronted Antpecker, Nimba Flycatcher, Crowned Eagle, Brown-chested Alethe, Forest Scrub Robin and Lowland Akalat amongst others.
+After a wonderful day bird watching, we return to our guesthouse to freshen up before returning you to your pre-arranged location in Accra after a wonderful nine-day Ghana Birding, Culture and History Tour.

 Transfer to Accra